How to Install Windows Subsystem for Linux on Windows 11

-Run Linux Kernels without flushing Windows with Windows Subsystem for Linux on your Windows 11 PC.
+Want to run Linux Kernels without flushing Windows?
+This guide will show you how you can do exactly that by enabling WSL or Windows Subsystem for Linux on your Windows 11 PC.

 Linux is an operating system just like Windows or macOS and is preferred by people like professional developers or network operators.
 Although Linux is not limited to professional use as many people like coders would want to use Linux for its open-source nature and other functionalities.
 But if you have been using Windows as your OS for a long time, switching to Linux can be quite a hassle.